Remarks on Galilean electromagnetism

 Finally, demanding the invariance of $\mbox{rot} {\bf H}=\frac{\partial {\bf E}}{\partial t}+4 \pi {\bf j}$ and $\mbox{div} {\bf H}=0$, one can determine how the magnetic field strength transforms under the $\ell$--conformal Galilei group (no sum over $n$ below) \bea && H_i (t,x)={\left(\frac{\partial t'}{\partial t} \right)}^{\ell+1} H'_i (t',x')-\ell {\left(\frac{\partial t'}{\partial t} \right)}^{\ell-1} \left(\frac{\partial^2 t'}{\partial t^2} \right) \epsilon_{ijk} x'_j E'_k (t',x'), \nonumber\\[2pt] && H_i (t,x)=H'_i (t',x')-n t^{n-1} \epsilon_{ijk} a^{(n)}_j E'_k (t',x'), \eea where $\epsilon_{ijk}$ is the totally antisymmetric symbol with $\epsilon_{123}=1$.

-Note that, when verifying the invariance of the equations of motion for the magnetic field strength, the conditions $\mbox{rot} {\bf E}=0$, $\mbox{div} {\bf E}=4 \pi \rho$ were used as well.
+Note that, when verifying the invariance of the equations of motion for the magnetic field strength, the conditions $\mbox{rot} {\bf E}=0$, $\mbox{div} {\bf E}=4 \pi \rho$ have been used as well.
 To put it in other words, the full system of equations (\ref{EL}) holds invariant rather than each individual equation.